Assignment 2

 • lonB = -91.187

-1. Follow the steps in the Prep section again to create another sandbox, but this time under Create Sandbox choose Vanilla for a plain web server.
+1. Follow the steps in the Prep section again to create another sandbox, but this time search for “HTML + CSS” and configure with the following options:

-2. Once the sandbox is created, click index.html in the Files area.
+2. Once the sandbox is created, click index.html in the Files panel.

-3. Replace the contents of index.html with the code below, but replace https://abc123.sse.codesandbox.io with the URL of your own web service from the last step in Part 1.
+3. Delete the contents of index.html and replace with the code below, but again change abc123 to the ID of your own web service app.

 <!DOCTYPE html>